Carramar

 Educational attainment in Carramar aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area faces educational challenges, with university qualification rates at 20.1%, substantially below the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 15.0%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.0%).
-Trade and technical skills are prominent, with 42.2% of residents aged 15+ holding vocational credentials – advanced diplomas (12.0%) and certificates (30.2%).
+Carramar faces educational challenges with university qualification rates at 20.1% compared to Australia's average of 30.4%.
+Bachelor degrees are the most prevalent at 15.0%, followed by postgraduate qualifications (3.1%) and graduate diplomas (2.0%).
+Vocational credentials are prominent, with 42.2% of residents aged 15+ holding such qualifications - advanced diplomas at 12.0% and certificates at 30.2%.
+Educational participation is high, with 33.7% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education